victorges/brewdream/VIBEME.md

 ## 🛠️ Development Patterns

+### Code Consistency
+- **Follow established patterns** - When a pattern exists in the codebase, use it consistently
+- **Don't reinvent** - Check existing code for similar functionality before creating new patterns
+- **Examples**:
+  - Query string handling: Always use `useSearchParams` hook from `react-router-dom` (never manually parse `window.location.search`)
+  - State initialization: Use direct values in `useState()` unless computation is expensive (no unnecessary functional form)
+  - Component structure: Follow existing component patterns for props, state, and effects
+- **When in doubt**: Look at similar components/files to see how they handle the same problem

 ### Component Patterns
 - **Functional components** with hooks (no class components)
 - **shadcn/ui** for all UI primitives (button, input, dialog, etc.)